yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/open-issues.md

 ## **Location**
- - **Heirarchy in references** - how best to represent the location heirarchy in references?
+ - **hierarchy in references** - how best to represent the location hierarchy in references?

 ## **Practitioner**